mpuow/NoMove/README.md

 ##

-Provided exe has been tested on windows, .bat file is an alternative way to run the script.
+Provided .exe has been tested on windows, .bat file is an alternative way to run the script.